 I rode the trolley back towards the start until we got to the Fountain of Youth where I hopped off again.

-The Fountain of Youth (yes, that Fountain of Youth) is a natural spring that is believed to restore the youth of anyone who drinks from it.
+The Fountain of Youth (yes, that Fountain of Youth) is a natural spring that’s believed to restore the youth of anyone who drinks from it.
 Though the legend of the Fountain of Youth goes back ages and ages, it’s most famously connected to Spanish explorer Ponce de Leon.
-(It’s also believed to be located on one of The Bahamas’s 700 islands, so whatev.)
+(It’s also believed to be located on one of The Bahamas’s 700 islands, but whatever.)

 Fountain of Youth Archaeological Park